Staskosh/Publishing_comics_VK/README.md

 # Publish comics VK

-This script allows downloading comics posting it on your own VK group.
+This script allows download and post comics on your own VK group.

 ### How to install